bfirsh/replicate-openai-tools/README.md

 Use Replicate models as tools for OpenAI models with function calling.

-Here's how you use it:
+Here's how you use it with, for example, [bfirsh/weather](https://replicate.com/bfirsh/weather):

 ```python
 from openai import OpenAI